continuedev/deploy-os-code-llm/README.md

 ##### Amazon Sagemaker

-On Amazon Sagemaker, you can use [Hugging Face LLM Inference Deep Learning Containers (DLCs)](https://aws.amazon.com/blogs/machine-learning/announcing-the-launch-of-new-hugging-face-llm-inference-containers-on-amazon-sagemaker) to deploy LLMs, which are also powered by TGI.
+On Amazon Sagemaker, you can use [Hugging Face Deep Learning Containers (DLCs)](https://aws.amazon.com/blogs/machine-learning/announcing-the-launch-of-new-hugging-face-llm-inference-containers-on-amazon-sagemaker) to deploy LLMs, which are also powered by TGI.
 Deploying here enables you to use SageMaker’s managed service capabilitiess like autoscaling, health checks, and model monitoring.
 As of October 2023, it supports Code Llama, Mistral, StarCoder, and Llama 2.
 There is a notebook that shows how to use Sagemaker for LLM hosting [here](https://github.com/awslabs/llm-hosting-container/blob/main/examples/huggingface/huggingface-large-model-inference.ipynb).

 ##### AWS Bedrock

-Amazon Bedrock is a fully managed service that offers access to performant LLM deployments without having to manage any infrastructure.
+[Amazon Bedrock](https://aws.amazon.com/bedrock) is a fully managed service that offers access to performant LLM deployments without having to maintain any infrastructure.
 As of October 2023, only Llama 2 is available out of the most popular open-source code LLMs.
-You can learn more about it [here](https://aws.amazon.com/bedrock/).

 #### Azure

 ##### Azure VM Instances

 Azure offers GPU optimized virtual machines.
-You can deploy these virtual machines using SkyPilot or doing it on your own.
-This is where you can set up TGI or vLLM to deploy and serve the LLM.
-You can learn more about it [here](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-gpu).
+You can deploy these virtual machines using SkyPilot or on your own, and then set up TGI or vLLM to serve the LLM.
+Learn more about it [here](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-gpu).

 #### Azure Maching Learning

-The Azure Maching Learning model catalog offers access to LLMs.
+The [Azure Maching Learning model catalog](https://ml.azure.com/model/catalog) offers access to LLMs.
 As of October 2023, only Llama 2 is available out of the most popular open-source code LLMs.
-You can learn more about it [here](https://ml.azure.com/model/catalog).

 #### GCP

 ##### GCP VM Instances

-On Compute Engine, you can create Container-Optimized OS VM instances that have GPUs attached.
-You can do this with SkyPilot or on your own.
-This is where you can set up TGI or vLLM to deploy and serve the LLM.
-You can learn more about it [here](https://cloud.google.com/container-optimized-os/docs/how-to/run-gpus).
+On Compute Engine, [you can create](https://cloud.google.com/container-optimized-os/docs/how-to/run-gpus) Container-Optimized OS VM instances that have GPUs attached.
+This can be done with SkyPilot or on your own.
+You'll want to set up TGI or vLLM to serve the LLM.

 ##### GCP Model Garden on Vertex AI

-The Model Garden provides a curated collection of LLMs too.
+The [Model Garden](https://cloud.google.com/model-garden) provides a curated collection of LLMs.
 As of October 2023, only Code Llama and Llama 2 are available out of the most popular open-source code LLMs.
-You can learn more about it [here](https://cloud.google.com/model-garden).

 #### Others

 There are a number of other deployment methods, including [Cog](https://github.com/replicate/cog), [Triton Inference Server](https://github.com/triton-inference-server/server), and [RayLLM](https://github.com/ray-project/ray-llm).
-We don't have a lot of experience with them yet, but if you do, open an issue / PR and let us know about your experience!
+If you have experience with these or others, please open an issue / PR and let us know about your experience!

 ### Resources